LinardsLiepenieks/SinceAI/README.md

-**SinceAI — Quick Overview**
+# SinceAI — Quick Overview

 This repo contains a small web app (frontend) and a PDF extraction API (backend).
-The README below explains the two components, the API routes the frontend calls, and a simple diagram showing how they communicate.
-The text is short and aimed at non-IT readers.
+The README below explains the two components, the API routes the frontend calls, and simple diagrams showing how they work.

+## System Architecture

 **Containers / Services:**

-- **Frontend:** `Next.js` web app (UI for upload, analyze, and summary).
-Launch locally with `npm run dev` (default port `3000`).
+- **Frontend:** `Next.js` web app (UI for upload, analyze, and summary) - runs on port `3000`
-- **Backend API (Docker):** `SinceAI PDF API` — Python FastAPI app packaged in Docker.
-Runs in the repository under `python-stuff/` and the Dockerfile starts the API on port `10000` inside the container.
+- **Backend API:** `SinceAI PDF API` — Python FastAPI app in `python-stuff/` - runs on port `10000`

+Both services are orchestrated with `docker-compose.yml` for easy deployment.

 **Backend API Routes (what the frontend calls):**